 Flood and Slide Deformed Deposits at Priest River, ID

 Its amazing what you can find when you step off the road and hog out some outcrop.
-I climbed 100' from my truck and just started in, discovering what you see in the photo above.
-Several large rip-up clasts each up to a meter in length and composed of unconsolidated rippled, oxidized sand are surrounded by massive (deformed) green-gray mudstone.
-Flat-lying ripple sands occur below the deformed zone.
+I parked my truck, climbed 100' up the bank, and just started in.
+What you see in the photo above was a complete surprise.
+Several large rip-up clasts each approaching a meter in length and composed of unconsolidated, rippled, oxidized silty sand are surrounded by structureless green-gray mudstone (thoroughly deformed).
+Flat-lying rippled sands below the deformed zone.
 Flat-lying lacustrine muds above.
-Lots of soft sed def between.
-Spectacular, but never reported in any article or guidebook.
-One hour's time.
-Paved road.
-Boots, hoe, brush. #fieldgeology
+Absolutely spectacular and reported here for the first time.
+An hour's work with a small hoe. #fieldgeology

 Field sketch of the excavation shown in photo above.
-Spectacular, but not previously reported in any article or guidebook.
-The deformation appears to be slide related.
-Deformation is more prevalent lower in the section, where the sand beds are thicker and the overburden is greater.
-Excavated exposure is 250cm wide x 160cm high.
+Evidence of mass wasting is also prevalent lower in the section, where the sand beds are thicker.
+Exposure is 250cm wide x 160cm high.

-Repeated, laterally-continuous zones of soft sediment deformation, including large flame structures, load casts, rip-up clasts, occur in association with sand bed deposition.
+Repeated, laterally-continuous zones of soft sediment deformation with large flame structures, load casts, rip-up clasts, and breccia are associated with sand deposition.
 Deformation is always bounded above and below by flat-lying lacustrine bedding.
-Interpretation: Glacial Priest Lake strata were periodically interrupted by Missoula Floods.
-Flat beds indicate resumption of lake bottom deposition after flooding ceased.
+Interpretation: Glacial Priest Lake strata periodically interrupted by Missoula Floods.
+Flood-loading triggers mass wasting, which interrupts steady lake bottom deposition.
+Blocks of coherent strata come to rest in soupy muds, deforming them.
+Lake bottom deposition resumes after flooding ceases.
 Exposure is 3m wide and 1.75m high.

 Varved lake sediments are repeatedly disrupted by flood-deposited sand beds.
 "Stingy" and "generous" counts on varved intervals were made (i.e., Atwater's method for Sanpoil Valley).
-The southern portion of Priest River Valley, a proglacial lake basin, received waters from the Missoula Floods according to mapping by Breckenridge and Garwood (2019) and field evidence like this.
-I believe Priest River Valley contains the northeasternmost rhythmites and significant soft sediment deformation produced by floods flowing out of western Montana.
+The southern portion of Priest River Valley, a proglacial lake basin, received waters from the east according to mapping by Breckenridge and Garwood (2019) and field evidence like this.
+I believe Priest River Valley contains the northeasternmost flood rhythmites.